-When some people think of a homeless person, they envision a middle aged man who’s mentally ill or has a problem with substance abuse, or sometimes both.
+When some people think of an individual experiencing homelessness, they envision a middle aged man who’s mentally ill or has a problem with substance abuse, or sometimes both.
 Or an individual who has fallen on hard times and is drifting from place to place, trying to get a foothold and make a new start.
 Across the country, those descriptions fit two out of three homeless.
-(U.S. Dept. of Housing Urban Development AHAR 2007 annual report to Congress)
+(U.S. Dept. of Housing Urban Development AHAR 2019 annual report to Congress)

-Here in NELA, two out of three homeless are a young parent and their children, who are fleeing a violent home, or because of depression or a bad break or a poor choice and have landed on the streets.
-(NELA Homeless Coalition Point in Time, 2009)
+Here in NELA, the majority of persons experiencing homelessness are a young parent and their children, who are fleeing a violent home, or because of depression or a bad break or a poor choice and have landed on the streets.
+(NELA Homeless Coalition Point in Time, 2019)

 How often it happens?

-On any given night in NELA, nearly 300 people are on the streets, sleeping in the backseat of a car, in a park or the woods or another site unfit for human habitation.
-59% of those are a parent or family with children under 18 with them on the streets.
-About 37% of those who give a cause for their homelessness said they were homeless because they are fleeing Domestic Violence.
-63% have a disabling illness or condition.
-(2009)
+On any given night in NELA, nearly 200 people are on the streets, sleeping in the backseat of a car, in a park or the woods or another site unfit for human habitation.
+Over half of those are a parent or family with children under 18 with them on the streets.
+About a quarter of those who give a cause for their homelessness said they were homeless because they are fleeing domestic violence.

 What does it mean?